spalmerg/Language_Identification/README.md

 - Second, as suggested, I performed add one smoothing to handle the unseen bigrams and unigrams in the test corpus.
 This effectively shifted some probability to the zero frequency counts and allowed us to compute the probabilities for each sentence, for each language corpus.

 Compare your output file with the solution file provided in the Assignment2 folder (LangId.sol).
 How many times was your program correct?
-- My program had 99.66% efficiency
+- My program had 99.66% accuracy

 ### Question 3: